lgustavolp/cypress-basico-v2/README.md

-# cypress-basico-v1
+# cypress-test

-Sample project for the basic course of the Talking About Testing online school.
+Sample project for the create some test cases using Cypress;

 ## Pre-requirements